kasima/understanding-plasma/1-introduction.md

 [ XXX - add graphic ]

-Going from the leaves to the root of the tree, each chain periodically submits a summary update of its state to the parent chain.
+Going from the leaf chains to the root of the tree, each chain periodically submits a summary update of its state to the parent chain.
 Eventually, the update of all the updates get submitted to a root chain (e.g. Ethereum).
 Conceptually, this is much like MapReduce.
 We map the update procedure through the tree and repeatedly reduce the results.

 By doing this, we extend the security of the root chain to the entire structure of blockchains.
 The blockchains that are the children of the root can operate concurrently and :boom:, billions of transactions per second.
 Easy!